SpaceGodzilla: Development

-Biography

-Heisei era (1994)
+Film history

+Godzilla vs. SpaceGodzilla (1994)

-In its debut film Godzilla vs. SpaceGodzilla, SpaceGodzilla was created when G-cells cast into space fell into a black hole and reemerged from a white hole, starting to assimilate crystalline organisms while rapidly evolving, the final result being SpaceGodzilla.
+SpaceGodzilla was created when G-cells cast into space fell into a black hole and reemerged from a white hole, starting to assimilate crystalline organisms while rapidly evolving, the final result being SpaceGodzilla.
 How the G-cells were cast into space is unknown, but there are two reasons stated in the film.
 Mothra may have brought G-cells into space after her battle with Battra in Godzilla vs. Mothra.
 Another suggestion is that when Biollante's spores flew into space, some of her G-cells were responsible for the creation of SpaceGodzilla.
-After being born, SpaceGodzilla was sighted flying through space in its flying form as it destroyed a NASA space station.
-The Japan Self-Defense Force's mecha M.O.G.U.E.R.A (Mobile Operations G-Force Universal Expert Robot: Aero-type) was deployed to attack it, but was ultimately defeated.
-It later set its sights on Baas Island, home of Godzilla and Little Godzilla.
-It captured Little Godzilla using its telekinetic crystals, forming a crystal prison around Little.
-It left Baas Island and set up its crystal fortress in Fukuoka, but M.O.G.U.E.R.A. tried to stop him.
-SpaceGodzilla overpowered M.O.G.U.E.R.A. until it teamed up with Godzilla and split into different mecha, Land M.O.G.U.E.R.A. and the Star Falcon.
+After being born, SpaceGodzilla was sighted flying through space in his flying form as he destroyed a NASA space station.
+The Japan Self-Defense Force's mecha M.O.G.U.E.R.A (Mobile Operations G-Force Universal Expert Robot: Aero-type) was deployed to attack him, but he was ultimately defeated.
+He later set his sights on Baas Island, home of Godzilla and Little Godzilla, where he captured Little Godzilla using his telekinetic crystals, forming a crystal prison around him.
+He then left Baas Island and set up his crystal fortress in Fukuoka, but M.O.G.U.E.R.A tried to stop him.
+SpaceGodzilla overpowered M.O.G.U.E.R.A until it teamed up with Godzilla and split into different mecha, Land M.O.G.U.E.R.A and the Star Falcon.
 Land M.O.G.U.E.R.A went for the foundation of his fortress as Godzilla razed the Fukuoka Tower, knowing it was the source of his cosmic clone's power.
-Godzilla and M.O.G.U.E.R.A. fought SpaceGodzilla, with M.O.G.U.E.R.A. blasting SpaceGodzilla's shoulder crystals, critically weakening it.
-In pain and anger, SpaceGodzilla destroyed M.O.G.U.E.R.A., but not before Akira Yuki drives M.O.G.U.E.R.A. to knock SpaceGodzilla down.
-Godzilla uses his red spiral heat ray several times at his foe, destroys SpaceGodzilla in the process.
+Godzilla and M.O.G.U.E.R.A fought SpaceGodzilla, with M.O.G.U.E.R.A blasting SpaceGodzilla's shoulder crystals, critically weakening him.
+In pain and anger, SpaceGodzilla destroyed M.O.G.U.E.R.A, but not before Akira Yuki drives M.O.G.U.E.R.A to knock SpaceGodzilla down.
+Godzilla uses his red spiral heat ray several times at SpaceGodzilla, destroying him in the process.
 However in the end, the JSDF claims that if they keep polluting space, another SpaceGodzilla may appear someday.

+Godzilla x Kong: Supernova (2027)

+When the teaser for the 2027 film Godzilla x Kong: Supernova debuted and revealed the film's title, it elicited fan speculations regarding whether SpaceGodzilla and/or Gigan would appear in the film as an antagonist.
+In November 2025, the Writers Guild of America West published the final feature credits for Godzilla x Kong: Supernova, with the "Source Material" credits revealing that SpaceGodzilla would appear in the film.